joaquinlom/react-native-wikitude-sdk/README.md

 if you have a memory leak or a crash because you switch screens, you need to tell Wikitude to Stop rendering , to do this you will need to ref the component and call

 ```typescript
 stopRendering() and resumeRendering()
 ```

+## Offline Experiences
+You can run wikitude with local experiences, in order to do this, you will need to handle different betweens platforms

+### Android
+Go to you main project android folder /android/app/src/main ; Create a new folder called assets, inside here you will put your folder with your experiences. and to use it, just put the ```typescript url property ``` to your index file (Without the extension).
+Example:
+	url: 'ARchitectExamples/07_3dModels_4_SnapToScreen/index'

+### IOS
+Open your xworkspace file , and link a file inside the main folder.(You can drag & drop the file into xcode) You need to check that the assets are in the Build phase - Copy Bundle resources.
+Example:
+	url: 'assets/ARchitectExamples/07_3dModels_4_SnapToScreen/index'
+	P.D- this is also whitout the extension.

+### Considerations
+On Android, the assets folder is no neccessary but it does on IOS, you can do a conditional to set the url

+## Online
+Just put the url in the property, it's need to be  a public URL.

+## Render

 ```ecmascript 6
 <WikitudeView